WxBDM/nwsapy/docs/index.rst

 NWSAPy: An Object Oriented Approach to the NWS API
 ==================================================

-NWSAPy (APy, for short) is designed to streamline the process of retreiving information from the National Weather Service API.
+NWSAPy (APy, for short) is designed to streamline the process of retrieving information from the National Weather Service API.
 It fetches (GET) then organizes the data in an object-oriented manner.
 For example, if we wanted to show the headline for all of the current severe thunderstorm warnings:

 .. code-block:: python